Borrowing Information

 We mail library materials upon request to students registered in the Student Administration System as ‘Off-Campus’.

-Eligible Materials
+Eligible materials

 Off-campus students can request delivery of any item within the Academy Library general collections and the UNSW Sydney Libraries main collections.